Frank E. Butler: Early life

 Frank Butler was born in County Longford, Ireland, and moved with his family to the United States at the age of 13.
 While Butler's birth date is listed on his and Oakley's U.S. passport application as February 25, 1852, the obituary for Butler posted by the Associated Press in 1926 has his age as 76, which meant he was born in 1850.
 According to baptism registers on file at the National Library of Ireland, Butler was baptized on January 30, 1847.
 His parents were Michael Butler and Catherine Whelan.
 He was the oldest of their five children.
 He initially worked a series of odd jobs, including one as a glass blower, while living near Camden, New Jersey.
 Butler married Henrietta Saunders around 1870; they had two children, Edward and Katie.
 The two divorced a few years later.
-Sources mentioning Butler's first wife as Elizabeth are inaccurate.
-Elizabeth is actually his granddaughter, and her father was Edward F. Butler.

 Annie Oakley and the Wild West Show

 Frank Butler eventually developed a shooting act and toured with variety shows.
-After meeting at a shooting competition in Cincinnati, Ohio, Butler married Annie Oakley on August 23, 1876, although he would later claim the date was June 20, 1882.
+After meeting her at a shooting competition in Cincinnati, Ohio, Butler married Annie Oakley on August 23, 1876, although he would later claim the date was June 20, 1882.
 They developed their shooting act in 1882 when Oakley stood in for Butler's sick partner, John Graham.
 In 1884, the Butlers joined the Sells Brothers Circus.
 From 1885 to 1901, they were a fixture on Buffalo Bill's Wild West Show.
 As Oakley became the star attraction, Butler became her manager and wrote articles and press releases.
 One of Butler's roles was to throw glass balls in the air for Annie Oakley to shoot, including in an 1894 Edison film of Oakley.
 Oakley said that the financial part was always in her husband's hands.
 Oakley returned to performing between 1911 and 1913, this time with Vernon Seaver's Young Buffalo Show, with Butler again as her manager.
 Butler also worked as a representative of the Union Metallic Cartridge Company and as a salesman for the Remington Arms Company.

 Retirement

-After they retired, Frank Butler and Annie Oakley Butler had brief residencies in New York City, East Orange, and Nutley, New Jersey as well as Cambridge, Maryland, and Pinehurst, North Carolina, and then returned to Ohio.
-Their house in Cambridge is listed on the National Register of Historic Places.
+After they retired, Frank Butler and Annie Oakley Butler had brief residencies in New York City, East Orange, and Nutley, New Jersey, as well as Cambridge, Maryland, and Pinehurst, North Carolina, and then returned to Ohio.
+Their house in Cambridge, Maryland, is listed on the National Register of Historic Places.